In Light of Yesterday Skype Fail – Why Business Communication Should Be Taken Serious?

 Unlike Jabber that is mostly used only locally, VoIP platform can be used as a communication channel for both staff and customers.
 This channel however, will require more expenses than an “internal” one since you will need to have a land line phone number bound to your VoIP server.
 Thus, accepting call withing roaming and from cell-phones may affect your balance.
 On the other hand, if it is a backup solution and the issue is not to last long – you can sacrifice your funds for maximum uptime of your service.

 As far as you can see, there are many other ways to build a reliable on-line communication channel for your business.
 Some of them may not be free but the money you will spend on those will provide your with great reliability and good quality of connectivity.
+You can use one of very cheap VPS plans we offer to set up a communication platform for your business.
 In this article we do not deface Skype, of course – we just issue a friendly reminder for everyone, who use public communication services for business activity since those may fail and damage your business easily.